Financial Aid Refunds

-The Financial Aid Office will begin to disburse financial aid onto student’s accounts for the spring semester on January 11, 2018.
-Due to the large number of accounts and funds being distributed, the Financial Aid Office requires up to three business days to complete their process.
-The Cashier’s Office will begin to process refunds on Wednesday, January 17, 2018.
+The Financial Aid Office will begin to disburse financial aid onto student’s accounts for the fall and spring semester on or around the first day of the semester.
+Due to a large number of accounts and funds being distributed, the Financial Aid Office requires up to three business days to complete their process.
+The Cashier’s Office will begin to process refunds immediately around disbursement date and we anticipate that direct deposit refunds will be available within 36 hours of disbursement.
+Students who do not sign up for e-refunds/direct deposit will have their checks mailed out within 2 weeks of disbursement.
+Students are not able to pick up checks at the Cashier’s Office.
+Enrolling in direct deposit is highly encouraged to prevent a delay in receiving your refund.

 To expedite your refund, please go online to set up your account for an e-refund (direct deposit):

-- Select the “CONNect Cash and EZpay” option under the Student Services Tab;
+- Select the “EZpay (Touchnet)” option under the Student Services Tab;

 - Select “Set up Account” and enter your checking account or savings account information.
 Please have your routing number and account number available when entering this information to ensure your account information is entered correctly.
 These account numbers can be found on your check or banking statements.
 Entering invalid or incorrect account information will delay your refund.

-Financial aid recipients please note: Financial aid has is based on the expectation that students will initiate enrollment for the fall or spring academic semester.
-Three weeks after the start of the semester, students actual enrollment will be captured and any necessary financial aid adjustments, based on your enrollment, will take place.
+Financial aid recipients, please note: Financial aid is based on the expectation that students will initiate enrollment for the fall or spring academic semester.
+Three weeks after the start of the semester, students’ actual enrollment will be captured and any necessary financial aid adjustments, based on your enrollment, will take place.
 Such necessary adjustments may result in a balance due.

 Please be advised that any changes in your enrollment status may affect your financial aid eligibility including: